Anreldion/FindShapes-For-EPAM/README.md

 ## 📧 Author

-Developed by [Your Name] as part of a test task for EPAM Systems.
+Developed by Andrei Samusenka as part of a test task for EPAM Systems.